 UV treatment can be completed while the aircraft is on the ground and does not contain passengers.
 In the future, UV treatment technologies for use during flight may be developed.
-Since UV leaves no residual disinfecting residue, it is only effective to disinfect surfaces at the time of exposure.
+Since UV leaves no residual disinfecting residue, it is only effective to disinfect surfaces at the time of disinfection exposure.
 It may be performed in between flights as part of a normal cleaning cycle, or more intense cleaning may be performed when more time is available or when there is concern that an infected person may have been present in the aircraft.
-A UV dose, as described above, should be selected with the assistance of the SMS, and should meet or exceed th dosage on surfaces including seats, seat belts, arm rests, trays, in-flight entertainment screens and other displays, overhead bins and passenger service units.
+A UV dose, as described above, should be selected with the assistance of the SMS, and should meet or exceed the dosage on surfaces including seats, seat belts, arm rests, trays, in-flight entertainment screens and other displays, overhead bins and passenger service units.
 The SMS in this case should include representation from the original equipment manufacturer, the UV equipment provider, and a hygiene expert cognizant of local and regional standards.
-With hand-held units, this requires that the operator hold the lamps an appropriate distance from the surface for an appropriate length of time, according to the manufacturer’s directives.
+With hand-held units, this requires that the operator hold the lamps in an appropriate distance from the surface for an appropriate length of time, according to the manufacturer’s directives.
 For larger units on wheels, the manufacturer’s recommendations for the rate of travel with the device should be reviewed.
 One product manufacturer has suggested 30 rows/minute pace down the aisle of a commercial aircraft for a rapid cleaning, and a 10 rows/minute pace for in depth treatment.
 In contrast to chemical disinfection, there is no need for UV treatment to ventilate the disinfected location prior to entry of personnel.

 Effects on Aircraft Interiors/Components